 Bring a picnic, hot and cold drinks available

 Relaxation, SM information & support, bug hunting, kayaking, crayfishing, nature

 The Shine-a-Light Awards are given annually by Pearson Educational in conjunction with The Communication Trust.

 This year SMiRA was pleased to be involved with the Katie Rough Memorial Award for innovative, inspirational or excellent practice when working with children or young people affected by Selective Mutism.

-The winner of the 2018 Katie Rough Memorial Award was announced as Speech & Language Therapist Libby Hill, with Rachel Peck also being Highly Commended.
+The winner of the award was Speech & Language Therapist Libby Hill, with Rachel Peck Highly Commended.